jkenney0501/dbt_superstore_dim_model/README.md

 <img src="assets/dbt_test_155_success.png" width="1000">

-From here, the consunmption layer is created by importing our data from the intermediate layer where all the heavy lifting is done.
-Tables can be pulled to a prod database from here and doften this is a graet place to get some users feedback or UAT testing in from your downstream data consumers (I use a select few for this at this layer before pusging to prod, this allows for one last attempt at stakeholder feedback).
+From here, the consumption layer is created by importing our data from the intermediate layer where all the heavy lifting is done.
+Tables can be pulled to a prod database from here, and often this is a great place to get some user feedback or UAT testing in from your downstream data consumers (I use a select few for this at this layer before pushing to prod; this allows for one last attempt at stakeholder feedback).

 Typically, the are materialized as tables and preficed as dim_table_name and fact_table_name to clearly call out the star schema that our downstream users can readily identofy for their analysis.

 ## Data Mesh

 To enforce constraints, data contracts were used at the consumption layer.
 These are used to ensure the LOB will have some consistency in the data served to their users.
-If the data type is changed, the etst will throw an error and the model will not materialize which triggers a review for the dev team.
+If the data type is changed, the test will throw an error and the model will not materialize which triggers a review for the dev team.
 This protecst the consumption layer from incosistenices and potential errors or unknown changes that have negative downstream impqacts that no one knows is a problem unitl it becomes a majpr headache.
 Note: they are combined in the final yml file with the final testing.
 ```yml
 version: 2